carbon-language/carbon-lang/llvm/docs/HowToReleaseLLVM.rst

   $ git tag -a llvmorg-X.Y.Z-rcN

-The Release Manager may supply pre-packaged source tarballs for users.
+The Release Manager must supply pre-packaged source tarballs for users.
 This can be done with the export.sh script in utils/release.

 Tarballs, release binaries,  or any other release artifacts must be uploaded to